 Reducing Preventable Injuries

-Falls and pressure injuries represent two of the biggest causes of preventable injuries which cause pain, distress, waste valuable resources on treatment and which can ultimately cost lives.
-A strategy promoting injury prevention is vital in all care facilities to reduce the incidence of such preventable problems.
 In hospital wards nurses are facing increasing amounts of pressure during shifts, from limited resources and budgets to inadequate staff levels, bigger caseloads and more paperwork.
-This can lead to risk of underreporting of the real incidence levels of preventable injuries such as falls and pressure injuries.
+This can lead to risk of under reporting of the real incidence levels of preventable injuries such as falls and pressure injuries.

 Common treatments for conditions such as hip replacements often performed on elderly patients following a fall and sepsis, which can be a fatal complication of pressure injuries, represent two of the top 20 most expensive medical conditions to treat in hospitals.¹